 - facilitate the effective contribution of the non-executive directors (the Non-Executive Directors) and encourage active engagement and appropriate challenge by Board members;

-- in conjunction with the Group Chief Executive and the Company Secretary (or its nominee), set the Board’s agenda and the regularity, frequency and timing of meetings, ensuring that the agenda is focused on strategic matters, and is forward looking whilst allowing evaluation of current business performance, and that adequate time is available for full and open discussions, in particular for strategic, complex or contentious issues;
+- in conjunction with the Chief Executive Officer (the Group CEO) and the Company Secretary (or its nominee), set the Board’s agenda and the regularity, frequency and timing of meetings, ensuring that the agenda is focused on strategic matters, and is forward looking whilst allowing evaluation of current business performance, and that adequate time is available for full and open discussions, in particular for strategic, complex or contentious issues;

 - establish and maintain a proper process to ensure compliance with the Board’s policy on matters reserved to it, or its Committees, for consideration, and ensure that there is appropriate delegation of authority from the Board to executive management;

 - ensure that he is provided with all such information from management that he requires in order to carry out his role, and ensure that all directors receive accurate, timely and good quality information on which to base sound decisions, monitor effectively and provide advice to management to promote the success of the Company, and that the Non-executive Directors are kept fully informed of strategic or important developments affecting the Company in a timely manner;

 - promote a culture of openness and debate and ensure that all directors have the opportunity, and are encouraged, to participate in open and frank debate and discussion in Board meetings and otherwise;

 - build an effective, and diverse Board and, in conjunction with the Company’s nomination committee (the Nomination Committee), initiate change and consider succession planning (except that of a successor to the Chair) and Board composition;